 By Mike Glazier

-Mercury will be too close to the Sun to be observable.
+Uranus and Neptune will both be too close to the Sun to be visible

 During the last two days of the month a thin crescent Moon will pass Mercury and Mars, however this trio will be very low down to the West.